specdown/specdown/docs/cli/display_help.md

 ```,verify(stream=stderr,target_os="!windows")
 specdown 1.2.9
-A tool to test markdown files and drive devlopment from documentation.
+A tool to test markdown files and drive development from documentation.

 USAGE:
-    specdown [FLAGS] [SUBCOMMAND]
+    specdown [OPTIONS] <SUBCOMMAND>

-FLAGS:
+OPTIONS:
-    -h, --help         Prints help information
+    -h, --help         Print help information
         --no-colour    Disables coloured output
-    -V, --version      Prints version information
+    -V, --version      Print version information

 SUBCOMMANDS:
     completion    Output completion for a shell of your choice
-    help          Prints this message or the help of the given subcommand(s)
+    help          Print this message or the help of the given subcommand(s)
     run           Runs a given Markdown Specification
     strip         Outputs a version of the markdown with all specdown functions removed
 ```